earl-kayy/defect_detection/README.md

 ### Invalid Data and Outliers
 During the EDA process, some **invalid records** that violated logical constraints (e.g., sum of ingredients exceeding the total weight) were identified.
 Instead of removing these records prematurely, I conducted **outlier analysis** to ensure that adjusting these records wouldn’t distort the data.

+### In-depth Exploratory Data Analysis
+Significant time and effort were invested in exploring relationships between all variables.
+I visualized every feature against others using heatmaps, scatter plots, and boxplots to uncover patterns and correlations.
+These extensive visual analyses helped guide feature engineering by providing deeper insights into the data structure.

 ### Data Cleaning and Preprocessing
 Missing values, particularly in the `wtcd` column, were addressed after determining no strong correlations between `wtcd` and other variables.
 Given the minimal impact on the dataset, rows with missing `wtcd` values were removed.